Volume Calculator – Volume Formulas

 How to Find the Volume of an Irregular Object

 The formulas above can be used to calculate regular objects with a defined formula, but many objects are irregular or have no obvious formula.
-Water displacement is a technique used to find the volume of an irregular object.
+Water displacement is a technique used to find the amount of space an irregular object occupies.

-The water displacement technique involves filling a container with water and measuring the amount of water displaced by submerging the irregular object in the water in the container.
+The water displacement technique involves filling a container, that you know the volume of, with water and measuring the amount of water displaced by submerging the irregular object in the water in the container.

 For example, fill a container with water and calculate the volume of the water using the formulas above.